Strawberry Apple Panettone Cake

 Wash both apples: peel one and cut it into small cubes; leave the other with the peel, cut it into wedges, and then into thin slices.

-• Wash and peel one of the apples; remove the core and cut it into cubes.
+• Wash and peel one of the two apples; remove the core and cut it into cubes.

-• Powder the almonds for 10 seconds/speed 8 and set aside.
-Pour the eggs and sugar into the bowl and beat for 3 minutes/speed 4.
+• Grind the almonds for 10 seconds/speed 8 and set aside.
+Pour the eggs and sugar into the bowl and whisk for 3 minutes/speed 4.

 • Add the oil; 1 minute/speed 3.

-• Pour the ricotta; 1 minute/speed 3.
-Scrape down the sides.
+• Add the ricotta; 1 minute/speed 3.
+Scrape the sides.

-• Add the powders and mix for 30 seconds/speed 4.
+• Add the dry ingredients and mix 30 seconds/speed 4.

 • Finally, add orange zest, cinnamon, and the apple cubes.
 20 seconds/reverse speed.

-• Slice the other apple with the peel; using the mandoline will give a uniform and perfect result.
+• Slice the other apple with the skin; with the mandoline, the result will be uniform and perfect.

-• Place the paper mold on a baking tray for more stability and pour the batter inside.
-Decorate with apple slices and, if desired, sprinkle a little brown sugar.
+• Place the paper mold on a baking sheet for greater stability and pour the batter inside.
+Decorate with apple slices and, if desired, sprinkle with a little brown sugar.

-• Bake in a preheated oven at 340°F for 40/50 minutes (perform the long wooden skewer test).
+• Bake in a preheated oven at 340°F for 40/50 minutes (perform the test with a long wooden skewer).

 Traditional Method: